-Libraries were transformed into yeast (strain Y8205 (70)) using the lithium acetate method (71), starting with 1L of yeast harvested at an OD of 0.3-0.4, ensuring at least 108 cells were transformed (with the exception of the high-quality pTpA library, where a dilution series was performed to achieve the desired lower complexity).
+Libraries were transformed into yeast (strain Y8205 (2)) using the lithium acetate method (3), starting with 1L of yeast harvested at an OD of 0.3-0.4, ensuring a complexity of at least 10 was achieved (with the exception of the high-quality pTpA library, where a dilution series was performed to achieve the desired lower complexity).
 The yeast were then grown in SD-Ura for two days, diluting the media by 1:4 three times during this period.
 Media was then either changed to YPD, growing for at least 5 generations prior to cell sorting, or to YPGly and YPGal, with culture grown for at least 8 generations (due to the different carbon source).
 In the final 10 hours of growth prior to cell sorting, all cultures were allowed to grow continuously in log phase, never achieving an OD above 0.6, by diluting in fresh media.
 All cultures were grown in a shaker incubator, at 30°C and approximately 250 RPM.

 Prior to sorting, yeast were spun down, washed once in ice-cold PBS, and then suspended in ice-cold PBS and kept on ice until cell sorting.
-Cells were sorted by $log_2(RFP/YFP)$ signal (using mCherry and GFP absorption/emission) on a Beckman-Coulter MoFlo Astrios, using 18 uniform bins, done in three batches of six bins each, with the exception of the scaffold library, which was sorted into non-uniform bins to account for the higher variance at low expression levels and the larger dynamic range of the library.
+Cells were sorted by log2(RFP/YFP) signal (using mCherry and GFP absorption/emission) on a Beckman-Coulter MoFlo Astrios, using 18 uniform bins, done in three batches of six bins each.
 The FACS configuration varied between experiments (e.g., different laser intensities), resulting in different baseline expression values.
 Post sort, cells were spun down and resuspended in SC-Ura (supplemented with 1% Gal for Gal sort), grown for 2-3 days, shaking at 30°C. The plasmids were then isolated, the promoter region amplified, Nextera adaptors and multiplexing indices added, and the resulting libraries sequenced with 76 bp, paired-end reads, using 150 cycle kits on an Illumina NextSeq sequencer, achieving complete coverage of the promoter, including overlap in the center.
-For the scaffold library, the libraries were instead sequenced with a 300 cycle kit using a 190 bp read 1 and 112 bp read 2.